Application process

 Introduction

-Begin by mentioning the role you’re applying for and where you saw it advertised.
+Begin by stating the role you’re applying for.
 Next, you want to catch the reader’s attention.
 We’re looking for a hook, something specific about you that immediately relates to the role or organisation and will resonate with the recruiter – perhaps an element of your experience you know will interest them because of what you uncovered during your research.

-It’s important not to just repeat information that they can see on the CV – you should always be using the cover letter to add something extra – not just the fact that you are studying for a particular degree at the London School of Economics, but the reason you chose that course of study, or your particular area of specialisation or focus.
+You should use the cover letter to add something extra – not just the fact that you are studying for a particular degree at the London School of Economics.
+Try introducing the reason you chose that course of study, for example, or your particular area of specialisation or focus.

 Why them?